SamZebrado/ThreeDdataEditor/readme.md

 1. add methods to control the image and crosshair properties, e.g. line width, color range, ...
 2. fine-tune the figure and subplots' size;
 3. add selecting and highlight function to select a cube of data;
-4. put selected region in a new subplot (or a large background plot), visualize it in a clever way (using openGL to plot the voxels);
+4. put selected region in a new subplot (or a large background plot), visualize it in a clever way (using openGL to plot the voxels);*with the help of the voxel.m, I believe we are quite closer to the ultimate goal!*
 5. add controls for visible data range;

 ## sz_3d_image_editor.m